ParkSY0919/ColorKit/README.md

 ### Setup Build Plugin

+> **⚠️ Important**: Make sure both the ColorKit library and ColorKitPlugin executable are assigned to your target during package installation.
+If the plugin is set to "None", you'll lose static color properties and IDE autocompletion benefits.

 1. **Add design token files** to your target's `Resources/design-tokens/` directory:

    - `light.tokens.json` - Light theme colors from Figma